This week I have finished re-reading a book called ‘Crucial Conversations’, written by four behavioral change specialists.

 For some, just the mention of money stirs up thoughts and emotions that maybe aren’t that supportive of your goals.

 So why the difference?
-What is it that makes the crucial conversation you have with yourself about money different to those that seem to have everything when it comes to money?
+What is it that makes the crucial conversation you have with yourself about money different from those that seem to have everything when it comes to money?

 If money is stressing you out, then it is time to do something about it.

 I bet that the crucial conversation that you have with yourself may just be part of the problem.

 Stress about money is often self-inflicted.
 You’re doing it to yourself.